joedono/joedono.github.io/_ffxiv/tutorial-red-mage.md

 Once you have `DuelCast`, cast `Verfire` or `Verstone`, depending on which side of your Balance Guage is lower.

 ## Balance Gauge
 Along with the `Duelcast`, managing the balance gauge will be how you decide what spells to cast.
 Your goals are to keep the white and black energy gauges close together, and to get them both up to 50 (60 if you're doing an AOE rotation).
-If the gauges get too far apart, then the jewel at the top of the gauge will turn the color of the higher gauge, and it will be harder to raise the opposite gauge.
+If the gauges get too far apart, then the jewel at the top of the gauge will turn the color of the higher gauge, and it will be harder to raise the lower gauge.

 * `Jolt`/`Jolt II`, `Scorch`, `Resolution`, and `Scatter`/`Impact` raise both gauges a small amount
 * `Veraero`, `Verstone`, and `Verholy` raise the White Mana gauge